Autumn Minaret Daylily

 4″ bloom, 66″ tall, Very-Late Season, Dormant

-The tallest variety we grow, and also the latest to bloom.
-Butter yellow blooms with a rosy orange wash and halo appear on very tall 66″ scapes after most other varieties have finished blooming.
-Fragrant.
+‘Autumn Minaret’ is one of our favorites.
+The tallest variety we grow and also the latest to bloom, it is a beautiful but bittersweet reminder that the end of daylily season is just around the corner.
+Small butter yellow blooms with a rosy orange wash and halo appear on very tall 66″ scapes after most other varieties have finished blooming.
+A nice light fragrance adds a sweet touch to this already wonderful daylily.

 Additional information